elixir-europe/rdmkit/pages/contribute/how_to_contribute.md

 ## Acknowledgement of contributors

 Contributors will be shown at the bottom of the page if listed in the metadata of the markdown file.
 All contributors will also be displayed in the [contributors page](contributors).
 If you want to link your GitHub account, ORCID or email address, please add your name and corresponding information to the [CONTRIBUTORS file](https://github.com/elixir-europe/rdmkit/blob/master/_data/CONTRIBUTORS.yaml).

+## Ownership of content

+No single contributor or editor owns the content of the site, or has the right to dictate what the content should be.
+The content on the RDMkit is a community effort, with many people contributing.
+Decisions are driven by consensus among the contributors and editors.

+The content is periodically updated, which means that if you create content in an RDMkit page, others can change the content without notifying you.
+However, the RDMkit editors ensure that content is only modified for good reasons.
+The RDMkit editors try to ensure that the legitimate concerns and different point of views of all contributors are accommodated, and that the content reflects the most popular consensus on any given topic.

+If you find any content unsatisfactory, please feel free to [create an issue](https://github.com/elixir-europe/rdmkit/issues/new/choose) about it.

+## Making a quick suggestion

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSf-yfGjAdusicjzdmzrfmUOcrfszhaZEk24igCeVwMllKzxsw/viewform?embedded=true" width="640" height="800" frameborder="0" marginheight="0" marginwidth="0" scrolling="no" style="width: 100%;" class="mt-1">Loading…</iframe>